Michael-flynnobrien

 Confidential Counseling Matters: Semiconductors, Material Science, Consumer Devices Multiple representations: counseled leading semiconductor manufacturer regarding managing trade secret risks and liability with respect to potential joint-venture; counseled materials manufacturer regarding hiring and onboarding former executive of competitor; counseled consumer device manufacturer regarding recruiting and hiring sales staff from competitor.

 Loka, Inc. v.
-Loka Labs, Inc. Represented Loka, Inc. in enforcing its registered “LOKA” trademarks against Loka Labs, Inc. regarding uses of “Loka” in its corporate branding, on social media, and on its applications and websites.
+Loka Labs, Inc. (N.D.
+Cal.).
+Represented trademark owner in enforcing its registered LOKA trademarks against Loka Labs, Inc. regarding uses of “Loka” in its corporate branding, on social media, and on its applications and websites.
+Matter resolved favorably before discovery.

-Confidential Counseling Matters.
-Multiple representations: counseled clients regarding brand strategy, trademark applications, and disputes with parties in the same or adjacent industries; negotiated resolutions, including exits.
+Confidential Counseling.
+Counseled numerous clients regarding brand strategy, trademark applications, and disputes with parties in the same or adjacent industries, and negotiated resolutions.

 Confidential Founder/Investor Disputes in Startups Represented founders and investors in disputes with co-founders, investors, and former employers related to startups in the SaaS, big data, pharmaceutical, and mobile advertising industries.
 Disputes range from investment terms, management and control, vesting schedules, and more.